ibm-public-cos/crs-docs/pages/api-reference/api-reference.md

 #### Create a cross-origin resource sharing configuration for a bucket

 A `PUT` issued to a bucket with the proper parameters creates or replaces a cross-origin resource sharing (CORS) configuration for a bucket.
+Note that in addition to a SHA256 hash of the body, a `Content-MD5` header is required as well.
+This operation does not make use of operation specific headers or additional query parameters.

 ##### Syntax